wangxiaoyunanne/docs/source/hive_scaling.html.md

 Using a benchmark program to test throughput and latency shows the following results. `Self` indicates local GPU accesses, `peer` indicates peer accesses, `host` indicates accesses to the CPU memory via UVM, and `all` indicates accesses to all peer-accessible GPUs.
+The `regular` operations access the memory in continous places by neighboring threads; in CUDA terms, these operations are coalesced memory accesses.
+The `random` operations access the memory space randomly, and neighboring threads may be touching memory that are far away from each other; in CUDA terms, these operations are non-coalesced memory accesses.
+The memory access patterns of graph workflows are a mix of both, and one main target of kernel optimizations is to make the memory accesses as coalesced as possible.
+But at the end, depending on the algorithm, some random accesses may be unavoiable.
+Random accesses across GPUs are particularly slow.

 Throughput in GBps: